For more than a decade, he was both the unstoppable force and the immovable object of Israeli politics.

 “We’ve never had a situation where a head of a party with seven members made an effort to claim that he needs to be the next prime minister,” said Oded Revivi, mayor of Efrat, an upscale settlement seven miles south of Jerusalem, as he left a Ramadan iftar at a nearby Palestinian village.
 “Israelis saw the depth of Netanyahu’s leadership on COVID-19.
 Netanyahu saw what the challenge was.
 He managed to beat the whole world with the number of vaccines brought in and succeed because he had the experience and the ability to close the deal.

-“Now, if you have somebody who is not confident and not experienced in the job, we will have to pay a learning fee until the new leader becomes assertive and capable of making difficult decisions,” Mr. Revivi said.
+“Now, if you have somebody who is not confident and not experienced in the job, we will have to pay a learning fee until the new leader becomes assertive and capable of making difficult decisions,” Mr. Revivi added.